DannyPX/FishOnTools/docs/tools/search/bait-search.md

 :::

 # Bait overview
-Here you can search baits by name, rarity, fish group, location or water type.
+Here you can search baits by name, rarity, fish group, fish species, location or water type.

 <table>
   <tbody>